hummingbird-project/hummingbird-docs/Hummingbird.docc/Mustache/MustacheFeatures.md

 ### Rendering variables

-The mustache manual section for mustache lambdas when rendered as variables states.
+The mustache manual section for rendering lambdas as variables states:

 > Manual: If any value found during the lookup is a callable object, such as a function or lambda, this object will be invoked with zero arguments.
-The value that is returned is then used instead of the callable object itself.
+> The value that is returned is then used instead of the callable object itself.
 >
 > An optional part of the specification states that if the final key in the name is a lambda that returns a string, then that string should be rendered as a Mustache template before interpolation.
 It will be rendered using the default delimiters (see Set Delimiter below) against the current context.

 Swift Mustache supports both parts of the specification of lambdas when rendered as variables.
-Instead of a callable object, swift-mustache requires the type to be a `MustacheLambda` initialized with a closure that has no parameters.
+Instead of a callable object, swift-mustache requires the type to be an instance of `MustacheLambda` initialized with a closure that has no parameters.

 > If the lambda is rendered as a variable and you supply a closure that accepts a `String` then the supplied `String` is empty.

-Below we have a couple of examples of rendering mustache lambdas as variables.
-One returning a tuple and one returning a `String` which is then parsed as a template.
-If we have the following object
+The examples below are a couple of examples of rendering mustache lambdas as variables.

+The first lambda in the example returns a tuple, and the second returns a `String` which is parsed as a template.
 ```swift
 let object: [String: Any] = [
     "year": 1970,